Abhi132004/Poland_refugees/README.md

 CREATE OR REPLACE STAGE MY_CSV_STAGE_SHORT file_format=csv_format;
 ```
-Once the stage is created we loaded csv file data to internal stage using PUT command which can be only be run from SNOWSQL<br>
+Once the stage is created I loaded csv file data to internal stage using PUT command which can be only be run from SNOWSQL<br>

 ![image](terminal2.png)<br>

-We slected the warehouse which was created and also the database:<br>
+I slected the warehouse which was created and also the database:<br>
 ![image](https://github.com/Pradnya1111/Otodom_Data_Analysis_Project/assets/87003134/5550083a-6749-4a40-9097-e20df9e6e638) <br>

 ![image](https://github.com/Pradnya1111/Otodom_Data_Analysis_Project/assets/87003134/57bd1282-cb06-417d-95d4-536cc388f845)<br>